iambrainstorming/iambrainstorming.github.io/src/chapters/shivarthu/Shivarthu.md

 ### Why tax collection, not inflation?

 The current price of token is being impacted by a combination of psychological and economic factors due to inflation.
 As inflation rises, sell pressure increases, leading to fear and uncertainty among investors, causing them to seek hedging in alternative assets with lower inflation rates.
 This heightened sell pressure can trigger panic selling and herd behavior, further driving down the token's price.
 Additionally, loss aversion and recency bias intensify these effects, causing investors to overreact to the lack of price movement.
 Loss aversion suggests that the pain of losing is twice as powerful as the pleasure of gaining, while recency bias gives greater importance to recent events over historical ones, further influencing investor behavior.

+### Why inflation?

+Money circulation is the fundamental principle for a thriving economy.
+Deflationary currency tends to decrease circulation, as people are inclined to hold onto it, which can, in turn, lead to increased poverty and wealth concentration.
+On the other hand, inflationary currency can be beneficial if money is distributed fairly, ensuring continuous circulation.
+However, it is crucial that this distribution is managed in a way that does not create negative externalities.

+The challenge lies in maintaining the balance; A token can be inflationary, but you receive rewards for staking or holding it, which cancels out the devaluation caused by inflation.